CalSimmon/RandomTextFileGenerator/README.md

 # RandomWordFileGenerator.py

-A generator that creates N number of files with L number of lines using random words to create long files for testing purposes.
+A simple generator that creates N number of files with L number of lines using random words to create long files for testing purposes.
 Can include a custom word list if sepcific words are required.
+Files will be output into a folder called Output.

 ## 1. Setup:
 `pip install -r requirements.txt`